Generic Build Instructions

 Here is an example:

-# The following assumes that the 'mysql' user exists and that we installed MariaDB # in /usr/local/mysql chown -R mysql /usr/local/mysql/ scripts/mysql_install_db --user=mysql /usr/local/mysql/bin/mysqld_safe --user=mysql &
+# The following assumes that the 'mysql' user exists and that we installed MariaDB # in /usr/local/mysql chown -R mysql /usr/local/mysql/ cd /usr/local/mysql/ scripts/mysql_install_db --user=mysql /usr/local/mysql/bin/mysqld_safe --user=mysql &

 If you want to test your compiled MariaDB, you can do either of:

-Each of the above are run from the source directory.
+Each of the above are run from the build directory.
 There is no need to '

 sudo make install' MariaDB prior to running them.